1kc/librazermacos/README.md

 # librazermacos

+### Important Note
+This is not the original repo the original repo is from [1kc/librazermacos](https://github.com/1kc/librazermacos) I forked this repo to maintain it as the original seems to be abandoned.

 C library of openrazer drivers ported to macOS.

 Exposed as a shared/dynamic library - `librazermacos.so` to provider interoperability with various frontends.